Aiven-Open/pghoard/README.rst

 If a file exists in this location, no new backup actions will be started.

+``stream_compression`` (default ``False``)

+If you set this to true pghoard will use an optimized way of taking a basebackup directly in a compressed and encrypted form saving diskspace.
+The downside is that you can't create have any tablespaces other than the default ones and you cannot take other basebackups at the same time as pghoard is taking its own.
+As guidance few installations use extra tablespaces and if you already use pghoard to take basebackups, you will not need to take other basebackups yourself meaning this option is probably safe to use but you need to opt in explicitly in order to benefit from it.

 ``object_storage`` (no default)

 Configured in ``backup_sites`` under a specific site.
 If set, it must be an